Boyz (Jesy Nelson song): Critical reception

-"Boyz" received negative reviews.
+"Boyz" was panned.
 The Guardian writer Laura Snapes gave it two-out-of-five stars, finding the song derivative and dated, concluding: "The long-awaited debut is a farrago of incomprehensible lyrics and queasy tropes that undermines her [Nelson's] self-help journey".
 Roisin O'Connor of The Independent wrote that "Boyz" is "a terrible song on which a barely comprehensible Nelson sings like Britney Spears doing TLC karaoke, lisping and gasping her way around a sample of Diddy's 'Bad Boy For Life'.
 Where Diddy's original was gritty, sharp and visceral, Nelson's has been polished and autotuned to death".
 She considered Nelson's solo career debut "one of the most disastrous in recent memory."
 Rolling Stone India listed it among the worst songs of 2021, saying that it's "probably the dumbest debut single by any boy or girl group member to depart their respective band".
 Insider also included the song in their list of the worst songs of 2021, saying that it is "a reductive and stale take on a hip-hop classic".